jacobceles/datalemur-solutions/README.md

 # datalemur-solutions
-My solutions to different DataLemur problems
+My solutions to different DataLemur problems.

-Visit their site and try to solve them all: https://datalemur.com/
+Visit [their site](https://datalemur.com/) and try to solve them all!